 When making the icing, if the mixture is too thick, add a bit of hot water to fix the problem.
 You can combine it with some drops of food coloring for an alluring look.
 Don’t forget to place the icing in a container and wrap it with damp paper towels until ready to use.

 Total time: 8 hours 5 minutes (including 4 hours of rising time)

 This cinnamon babka will steal the show on your Hanukkah.
-Swirled with a sweet, buttery, and fragrant filling, the babka is rich, yeasty, and gooey.
+Swirled with a buttery filling, the yummy sweet bread is rich, yeasty, and gooey.
 The key to creating the best babka is to let the dough rise slowly overnight in the refrigerator.

 For those who may not know, babka, or a loaf of sweet braided bread, was found by Jewish communities.
 It is a yeast-leavened dough rolled up with a flavorful filling, then braided and baked.

 You’ll be busy during the holiday, so my advice for you is to prepare the cinnamon babka ahead of time.
 Store the cake in an airtight container.
 It can last for 3 days on your countertop.
 For long-term storage, the frozen treats can last for 1 month in the freezer.